-4.2.6 Alternative 9: Sulphur Springs Wastewater Treatment Plant Wetlands Habitat wetland habitats provide unique ecological benefits, but they may not be equivalent to the service losses associated with the Facility.
+4.2.6 Alternative 9: Sulphur Springs Wastewater Treatment Plant Wetlands Habitat

 This alternative involves working with the City of Sulphur Springs to convert 100 acres of grass meadow to wetlands and purchase an additional 100 acres of wetlands around Lake Sulphur Springs for preservation and recreational use.
 The process would include transferring water from the existing wastewater treatment plant to the constructed wetlands.